-The 2018 Hopes & Dreams conference on Monday, March 19 and Tuesday, March 20 will feature keynotes and breakout sessions geared to parents and caregivers and the professionals who serve them.
+The 2019 Hopes & Dreams conference on Tuesday, February 26 and Wednesday, February 27 will feature keynotes and breakout sessions geared to parents and caregivers and the professionals who serve them.
 Don't miss this chance to learn more and collaborate to better meet the needs of those with disabilities and special healthcare needs.
-Register today and join us at the River Center at Saluda Shoals Park, 5605 Bush River Road, Columbia, SC 29212.
+Register today and join us at the R2i2 Conference Center, 763 Fashion Drive, Columbia, SC.

-The conference provides an opportunity for professionals, family members and self advocates to learn more about the resources and support available to the special needs community.
+Professionals, family members and self advocates can learn more about the resources and support available to the special needs community.
 Family members are also able to connect with professionals who care for children of all ages with various disabilities and long-term healthcare issues.
 This increased collaboration between parents and professionals sets the stage for all children and individuals with disabilities to reach their full potential.

 Hopes and Dreams Conference Workshop topics range from education and healthcare to behavior and more.
 These are JUST a few of the sessions to be offered.

 Putting Together the Puzzle: 27 evidence-based practices for Autism Spectrum Disorder (ASD) by Lisa Raiford with the South Carolina Department of Education.
 Get an indepth understanding of ASD, associated characteristics and behavior and evidence-based strategies relevant to improving behavior, social and communication outcomes for those with ASD.
 Legal premises, advocacy, and parent support will also be discussed.

 Autism Spectrum Disorder in Young Children: From Early Identification to Diagnosis and Beyond by Dr. Anne Kinsman and Dr. Kristina Kania of Prisma Health.
 Learn the early signs of ASD, screening and evaluation, and next steps after diagnosis.